Eros Media World

 Eros Media World plc (formerly ErosSTX Global Corporation) is an Indian media company that acquires, produces, and distributes films, television shows, and digital content.
 The company is led by executive chairperson Rishika Lulla Singh.

 History

 Eros International plc was founded by Arjan Lulla and Kishore Lulla in 1977 as an Indian film and television production and distribution company.
-The company launched its ErosNow OTT service in 2012, which by 2020 had 36.2 million paid subscribers and the largest library of Indian content in the world.
+The company launched its ErosNow OTT service in 2012, which by 2020 had 36.2 million paid subscribers, and the largest library of Indian content in the world.
 Eros International plc became the first Indian media company to list on the Alternative Investment Market (AIM) of the London Stock Exchange.
 Subsequently, the company delisted from AIM in November 2013 to list on the New York Stock Exchange.

-STX Entertainment was founded by Robert Simonds and Bill McGlashan in 2014 as an American mini-major film, television, and digital media studio.
-By April 2020, STX had released 34 films, which earned over US$1.5 billion in global box office, with hits including Bad Moms, Hustlers, and The Upside.

-After first being announced in April 2020, the merger of Eros International and STX Entertainment was completed on July 30, 2020, with the company now called ErosSTX Global Corporation.
-The merged company is publicly traded on the New York Stock Exchange, with the combined firm listed as ESGC.
+Eros merged with STX Entertainment in an all-stock deal in April 2020 to become ErosSTX Global.
+Sixteen months later, ErosSTX entered into negotiations to sell the STX business.

 On 7 December 2021, Jahm Najafi's Najafi Companies announced that it had reached an agreement to acquire STX Entertainment from ErosSTX for US$173 million.
-The deal is subject to a 45-day period where ErosSTX may solicit other offers; if ErosSTX declines the offer, it must pay a $4.5 million breakup fee.
 Lionsgate also emerged as a potential suitor, but it was rejected on 10 March 2022, leaving Najafi as the only suitor left.
 The sale was closed in April 2022, effectively splitting STX from ErosSTX and making it an independent studio again.

-Shortly after the sale of STX, ErosSTX announced their rebrand to Eros Media World plc, with some changes in management and reduced debt following STX's sale.
+Shortly after the sale of STX, ErosSTX announced their rebranding to Eros Media World plc, with some changes in management and reduced debt following STX's sale.
 Eros Media World would, however, retain a 15% stake in STX.
-Rishika Lulla Singh was named executive chairman, with Pradeep Dwivedi acting as the new CEO and Rajesh Chalke being stated as the new CFO of the company. he company will focus on its content library and film studio Eros International, as well as Eros Now and Eros Music.
-As part of the refinance and sale, UK bondholders agreed to an extension of the retail bond, however Eros were unable to pay the interest payment on the bond as it became due in October 2022, casting doubt on the viability of the new company.
-By this time Eros were due to be forcibly delisted from the New York Stock Exchange and in January 2023 they announced they would not appeal the delisting as they were unable to file accounts.
+Rishika Lulla Singh was named executive chairman, with Pradeep Dwivedi acting as the new CEO and Rajesh Chalke being stated as the new CFO of the company.
+The company will focus on its content library and film studio Eros International, as well as Eros Now and Eros Music.

+Eros did not file its Form 20-F annual report for the fiscal year ending March 31, 2021, as well as its Form 6-K semi-annual report for the period ending September 30, 2021, to the Securities and Exchange Commission (SEC) by the deadline of August 17, 2022.
+Consequently, Eros shares were delisted by NYSE Regulation, and trading of these shares was suspended.
+Eros publicly declared in January 2023 that it had chosen not to pursue an appeal against the delisting.

+In 2014, Eros launched a £50 million bond in London.
+It was supposed to be repaid in April 2023, but in March 2023 the company offered to repurchase up to half their bonds at a price of 60p in the pound and delay repayment of the rest of the bonds until 2026.
+After numerous bondholders agreed to the deal, Eros offered to purchase only £2m of bonds, and delay payment until March 2024.
+This announcement caused Eros bond prices to drop to 16p.